CHAIUganda/MalariaTool/ReadME.md

 And use that to login and create other users.

+####Data Management:
+There are too commands to ensure that data is synced.

+To download:

+`python malariatool/manage.py dhis2_data_download 201502`

+To parse:

+`python malariatool/manage.py dhis2_data_parse 201502`

+The above commands should be setup to run as cron jobs late in the night.

 The frontend is written in BoostrapCSS, JQuery with a few plugins and LeafLetJs for the maps section.